 I was quite interested to play a round of golf there but unfortunately I could find no person to play with me.
 The cost was too high for my Chinese and Uyghur friends and they didn’t even know how to play.

 The State of Golf in China

-Dan Washburn, a Shanghai-based writer, teamed up with photographer Ryan Pyle earlier this year for a Financial Times story about a secret new golf course in China’s Hainan province.
+Dan Washburn, a Shanghai-based writer, teamed up with photographer Ryan Pyle earlier this year for a Financial Times story about a secret new golf course in China’s Hainan province (paid firewall…sorry)

 There’s an answer to these questions, too, and it is also China.
 In the years since the government announced its supposed golf course moratorium, the number of courses has nearly trebled to an estimated 600 or so.
 In China, there is always a way.

-Despite the moratorium on course construction, despite the government frowning on golf association memberships, despite the few people in Xinjiang who can afford to play…
+Despite the moratorium on course construction; despite the government frowning on golf association memberships; despite the few people in Xinjiang who can afford to play…

-Maybe it’s the internationally-promoted image of golf as representative of a developed country or city.
-Tourism literature like what you see on the left boasts high-class facilities available to businessmen and foreign visitors.
+- Maybe it’s the internationally-promoted image of golf as representative of a developed country or city.
+Tourism literature like what you see above boasts high-class facilities available to businessmen and foreign visitors.

 Interesting how luxury golf courses are being built in an area that is receiving trillions of dollars in government aid, don’t you think?

 Update: Apparently, Karamay and Urumqi aren’t the only two cities capitalizing on golf courses.
 Kashgar is getting a golf course as well.